TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 objects are to be validated.

-Validating in the domain model with an own validator class
+Validating in the domain model with your own validator class
 ----------------------------------------------------------

-The just introduced possibilities to register validators in the model is specially practical when individual properties of the model are to be validated.
-Sometimes it is necessary to validate the relationship between two or more properties of a model class.
+The ability to register validators in the model are especially useful when individual properties of the model need to be validated.
+However, sometimes it is necessary to validate the relationship between two or more properties of a model class.
 For example for a user registration it is reasonable that in the user object the property ``$password`` and ``$passwordConfirmed``